Your Credit Card Account Could Be Closed Due to Inactivity

 What to Do When Your Credit Card Gets Cancelled

 When you go years, or even months, without charging anything on your account, don't be surprised if the credit card issuer cancels the account.
 Your credit card issuer has the legal right to close your credit card account as it deems necessary.
-After all, if you needed it, you'd be using it, right?
+And an inactive credit card is often the prime candidate for being closed.

 Why Creditors Close Inactive Accounts

-Closing your unused credit card gives the card issuer the ability to extend that credit limit to someone who's going to use it.
+Closing your unused credit card gives the card issuer the ability to extend that credit limit to to another borrower.
 In other words, someone who's going to make charges and incur interest.
-It's not personal; it's just a business decision.
+It's nothing personal; it's just a business decision.

 Your credit card issuer might let you know in advance that your credit card will be closed.
 Others close your account first, then send you a letter telling you that it's been closed.
+Some cardholders don't realize their card has been closed until they try to use it and the card is declined.
 Unfortunately, having a credit card closed, in some cases, can hurt your credit score.

 What Inactivity Cancellations Do To Your Credit Score

-First, your overall credit utilization could increase, depending on the balance on your credit cards .
-Your credit utilization is the amount of your available credit that you're using and counts for 30% of your credit score.
+First, having your card closed could increase your overall credit utilization, depending on the balance on all your credit cards.
+Your credit utilization is the amount of available credit you're using and counts for 30% of your credit score.
 When a credit card gets closed, that credit limit is no longer considered in your credit utilization.
 So, if you have balances on all your other credit cards, your utilization increases.